kaushikchaubal/trail/README.md

 Go to a browser and launch: http://localhost:8000/index.html#/dashboard/file/logstash.json

+Note:
-Note - Ensure that elastic-search is running on localhost:9200
+1. Ensure that elastic-search is running on localhost:9200
+2. Have some data persisted in elastic-search to be able to start querying